-\This course is a component of the general education requirements needed for graduation.
-NOTE: Students are required to take ACA 111 in their first semester.
+^{}This course is a component of the general education requirements needed for graduation.

 BUSINESS ADMINISTRATION DEGREE (A25120)

 The Business Administration curriculum is designed to introduce students to the various aspects of the free enterprise system.
 Students will be provided with a fundamental knowledge of business functions, processes, and an understanding of business organizations in today's global economy.